Lifting integrable models and long-range interactions: Two-loop SU(2) sector

-As far as integrability is concerned, the second line is equivalent to the first one up to normalization of $\cH$ and a constant shift.
-For simplicity we will continue working with the last and simple expression.
+by using identities like $ P_{12}P_{23}+P_{23}P_{12}=P_{12}+P_{23}+P_{13}-\mathbb{I} $ and changing normalization and adding a constant shift.
+Given that we can easily put those terms back in the Lax operators, for simplicity we will continue working with the simple expression \eqref{eq:SU2loop}.

 Even though integrability was shown in \cite{Beisert:2004hm}, the approach focuses on the charges and not on the $R$-matrix.
 In this section we will show that this model is Yang-Baxter integrable and compute the corresponding $R$-matrix and Lax operator that generates them.